-A Wintering Bird Survey is currently underway at this site.
-Potential impacts on the bird species protected as qualifying interests of this SPA will be determined upon completion of this Survey.
+A Wintering Bird Survey was carried out.
+Significant numbers of wintering birds were not noted on site.
+The results the results suggest that the site is not significant ex-situ foraging or roosting site for any species of qualifying interest from nearby SPA's.
 Tree or ground nesting birds may be in the vicinity of the proposed works during site clearance.
 As discussed with the ornithologist ground nesting birds would be unlikely dur the high levels of pedestrian and canine activity on site.
+Construction will result in the temporary loss of grassland on the site.

-Impacts: To be determined upon completion of wintering bird surveys.
-However, mitigation is required to offset nesting resource loss and carry out a pre-construction assessment.
+Impacts: Low adverse / local / Negative Impact / Slight Effects / short term.
+Mitigation is required to offset nesting resource loss and carry out a pre-construction assessment.